wp-plugins/genesis-club-lite/readme.txt

 * Remove comment form notices
 * Use alternative 404 page
 * Add clearfix class
+* New Genesis Club Text Widget with two titles, so each widget can have a unique title on the Widgets Dashboard  making it instantly identifiable, and have a public widget title with an optional link, break or span
 * Add a Facebook LikeBox widget which you you can customize to match your theme colours
 * Post Image Gallery sidebar widget with optional lightbox for showing random selection of photos where you have many photos attached to a post.
 * Enables Simple Social Icons plugin to have multiple widgets on the same page with different sizes